 If you have only a basic understanding of German food, you are probably picturing beer, sausage, kraut, and pretzels.
 Well, now you know to add bread to the list, because Germans love bread, and they will complain incessantly about American bread while living in the USA.
 I used to find it kind of annoying but now, dude…I get it.

 There are bakeries on every corner, often with 20+ different types of bread.
 I’m sure your local bakery is just fine; maybe, they’re even amazing.
 Well, I’m here to tell you that they don’t compare to the bakeries in Germany.
-Even the cheap grocery stores here have amazing bread.
+Even the cheap grocery stores here have delicious bread.

 4. Grocery Prices